 During the project I visited so far Ingolstadt, Wachau, Donau-Auen National Park, Fertö-Hansag, Duna-Ipoly, Kopački rit, Persina and Rusenski lom.
 And I will visit ”Serbia forests” soon .

 What would be main reasons to be satisfied with your work as an organization?
-For example you have - let me google „BROZ“ again… you have 119 awards and decorations from 60 countries around the world, including French Legion of Honour and National Order of Merit, the British Order of the Bath, the Soviet Order of Lenin, the Japanese Order of the Chrysanthemum, the Cross of Merit of Federal Republic of Germany, Decoration of Honour for Services to the Republic of Austria, the Order of Merit of Italy, etc?
+For example you have - let me google „BROZ“, you have 119 awards and decorations from 60 countries around the world, including French Legion of Honour and National Order of Merit, the British Order of the Bath, the Soviet Order of Lenin, the Japanese Order of the Chrysanthemum, the Cross of Merit of Federal Republic of Germany, Decoration of Honour for Services to the Republic of Austria, the Order of Merit of Italy, etc?

 “We restored 70 km of side arms at different places and planted 200.000 trees so far.
-State authorities have respect of us.
+State authorities respect us.
 (Ok. their image of us as a successful organization is sometimes counterproductive - they don’t understand why we need another LIFE project.)"

 Тhe ground squirrel breeding zone on the farm :)